minprog/app-studio/40 Guided/10 Mr. Potatohead/10 Assignment.md

 Initially your app should display only the toy's body, but if the user checks/unchecks any of the checkboxes below the toy, the corresponding body part or accessory should appear/disappear.

 The way to display the various body parts is to create a separate view for each part, and lay them out so that they are superimposed on top of each other.
-The checkboxes should align themselves into a grid of rows and columns.

 (thanks to Victoria Kirst for the original assignment idea and images!)

-## Requirements

-Your task is to build an app according to the description above.
-Besides that, there are some specific requirements to take into account:

-- You should design the layout of your app using several nested views, in order to achieve a visually pleasant user interface.
-You must use `LinearLayout`s.

-- Your app should support rotation of the user interface!
-Most phones support portrait as well as landscape.
-Users expect most apps to work in either orientation.
-Make sure that you accommodate this by positioning the user interface elements correctly in both orientations.

-- Upon rotation, user's data must be preserved.
-If the user has enabled, for example, the nose, it should still be enabled after rotating.

 ## Creating your first project